 Earn While You Learn

 For most jobs, depending on your qualifications and experience there are also openings for those looking to change career.
-This is particularly so in Sales, where your previous work experience in a customer-facing role will be just as relevant as any academic qualification.

 Key job roles